spiderocta/notemp/README.md

 # notemp
-python script that uses the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) package to communicate with AWS. it will download any image from the internet using the requests package, save it in memory, and then upload it directly to a given s3 bucket using the your Access key ID and the Secret Key that you configured.
+python script that uses the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) package to communicate with AWS. it will download any image from the internet using the requests package, save it in memory, and then upload it directly to a given s3 bucket using  your Access key ID and the Secret Key that you configured.

 ## keys configurations
 you have to configure `your Access key ID and the Secret Key` in this section :